m-dadej/MarSwitching.jl/docs/src/man/examples/example.md

 - Inflation expectations matter.
 The economic agents keep in mind the inflation target of the central bank or the past inflation when setting prices.

-Both of the reasons above suggests the use of another variable, namely moving average of past 4 quarters of inflation.
+Both of the reasons above suggests the use of another variable, somethign that can control for past inflation and inflation expectations.
+We will use the moving average of past 4 quarters of inflation.
 Altough obvious from purely econometric point of view, addition of this variable is well grounded in theory.

 ```jldoctest
 3-element Vector{Float64}: